History (HIST)

 HIST 3206 - Slavery in Ancient and Modern Worlds (3 Credits)

-A study of slavery-the practices, the process, and the slave trade- from the time of Neolithic man through the current epidemics of slavery in Africa and Asia.
-A narrative approach will trace the practice through cultures -- Mesopotamian, Egyptian, Chinese, Indian, Persian, Roman, Viking, Native American, Arabic, African, etc. -- and make reference to the part slavery played in the economic development of the world's cultures and societies.
-Particular attention will be paid to the survival of slavery in the post-emancipation era of the 1800s and its dramatic resurgence in the 20th and 21st centuries.
-This course will give students the opportunity to place the American slave and emancipation experience in the broader context of slavery throughout the world, and alert them to the continued existence and growth of the practice in regions of the modern world.
-Offered: As Needed.
+Explore the multifaceted history of slavery from its origins in Neolithic societies to the contemporary issues of modern-day slavery in Africa and Asia.
+This course employs a narrative approach to examine the practice of slavery across various cultures, including Mesopotamian, Egyptian, Chinese, Indian, Persian, Roman, Viking, Native American, Arabic, and African societies.
+We will analyze the significant role that slavery played in the economic development of these civilizations.
+Special focus will be given to the persistence of slavery following the emancipation movements of the 1800s and its alarming resurgence in the 20th and 21st centuries.
+This course provides students with a comprehensive understanding of the American slave and emancipation experience within the broader global context of slavery.
+Additionally, students will become aware of the ongoing existence and expansion of slavery in modern times.

 Lecture hours: 3